Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Proof of Theorem

 \subsection{Structure of the linked and non-linked components of the zero set}

-In this section, our main goal will be to show that there are only finitely many periodic orbits in $\Col_{U}(X,Y)$ with a stable (resp. unstable) manifold tangent to the level set of $\mu$ (see the Finiteness lemma \ref{l.lesorbitesliessonfini} below).
-This will imply that $K_{ms}$ and $K_{nl}$ are disjoint.
+In this section, our main goal will be to show that there are only finitely many periodic orbits in $\Col_{U}(X,Y)$ with a stable (resp. unstable) manifold tangent to the level set of $\mu$ (see the Finiteness lemma \ref{l.lesorbitesliessonfini} below). { This will allow us to \textit{isolate} the disjoint sets $K_{nl}$ and $K_{ms}$.
+This step is fundamental in our strategy because it will permit us to calculate the Poincaré-Hopf index separately. }